 Woodside is the southernmost community within the plan area and lies on the edge of the downtown Silver Spring.
 It is generally defined by Grace Church Road to the north, Woodland Drive to the east, 1st Avenue to the west and Spring Street to the south.
-The district has an established, low-density residential character but is also home to several community facilities, amenities, religious uses and the Woodside Historic District.
+The district has an established, low-density residential character but is also home to several community facilities, amenities, religious uses and the Woodside Locational Atlas Historic District.
 Its southern boundary lies on the edge of the Silver Spring Central Business District.

-The Woodside Historic District (M: 36-4), (as identified in the Locational Atlas and Index of Historic Sites) is located partially within the boundaries of the Woodside District.
+The Woodside Locational Atlas Historic District (M: 36-4) is located partially within the boundaries of the Woodside District.
 A portion of this historic district was found eligible for listing in the National Register of Historic Places by the Maryland Historical Trust in 1994.
 Evaluation of this resource for listing in the Montgomery County Master Plan for Historic Preservation was initiated several times in the 1990s.
-This plan recommends reinitiating the evaluation in the near term.
-The evaluation of the Woodside Historic District will consider the possible designation of the entire district, a portion of the district or individual resources currently located within the Locational Atlas district boundaries.
-One priority will be to seek additional funding for Planning Department staff to resurvey the historic resources of the area and consider alterations and demolitions that have occurred since 1992.
+This plan recommends re-initiating the evaluation in the near term.

+The evaluation of the Woodside Locational Atlas Historic District will consider the possible designation of the entire district, a portion of the district or individual resources currently located within the Locational Atlas district boundaries.
+[One priority will be to seek additional funding for Planning Department staff to resurvey the historic resources of the area and consider alterations and demolitions that have occurred since 1992.]